datafolklabs/cement/doc/source/dev/logging.rst

 Logging to Console
 ------------------

-The default log handler configuration enabled logging to console.
+The default log handler configuration enables logging to console.
 For example:

 .. code-block:: python